isabella232/experience-manager-core-components.it-IT/help/using/embed.md

 ### Contenuto incorporabile {#embeddable}

-Le variabili da incorporare consentono una maggiore personalizzazione della risorsa incorporata, che può essere parametrizzata e includere informazioni aggiuntive.
-Un autore può scegliere tra file da incorporare affidabili preconfigurati e i componenti vengono forniti con un out-of-the-box YouTube incorporato.
+Embeddables allow for more customization of the embedded resource, which can be parameterized and include additional information.
+An author is able to select from pre-configured trusted embeddables and the component ships with a Youtube embeddable out-of-the-box.

 The **Embeddable** field defines the type of processor you want to use.
-Nel caso di YouTube embedable potete quindi definire:
+In the case of the YouTube embeddable you can then define:

-* **Video ID - The unique video ID from YouTube of the resource you want to embed**
+* **ID** video - ID video univoco da YouTube della risorsa da incorporare
 * **Width - The width of the embedded video**
 * **Height - The height of the embedded video**